 There is approximately \$6,500 raised from a range of agencies.
 The Northam Naidoc Committee is requesting the Shire contribute \$2,000 towards the event.

-Outcome 4.2: Northam honours, and is recognised for, its unique heritage and cultural identity community and culture in the Shire of Northam
+Theme Area 4: Environment and Heritage Outcome 4.2: Northam honours, and is recognised for, its unique heritage and cultural identity Objective: There is a strong, respected and valued Aboriginal community and culture in the Shire of Northam